 In particular, in relation to the retained \in 112.0 million, the Issuer considers it to be a breach of the legal obligations of the CCA.
-The Issuer sought immediate injunctive relief and, despite having been informed by the JST on 7 December 2021 that the claims under the CCA should only be recognised as CET1, for the purposes of the own funds calculation, once such payment occurs, the Issuer will continue to take all legal and other measures in order to protect the integrity of the CCA as a capital instrument which is recognised by both regulators and the markets.
+The Issuer sought immediate injunctive relief and will take all legal and other measures in order to protect the integrity of the CCA as a capital instrument which is recognised by both regulators and the markets.

-In addition, the Issuer and the Resolution Fund have also agreed to take to arbitration the application of (i) fully loaded impact of IFRS 9 rules in the Issuer's financial statements in the financial year 2019 and (ii) the transitional arrangements (IFRS 9 dynamic approach).
-On 3 November 2021, the Issuer was informed that the dispute between the Resolution Fund and novobanco regarding the decision to fully implement IFRS 9 was decided by the Arbitral Tribunal to its disadvantage.
-The transitional arrangement of IFRS 9 can be in place until 31 December 2022.
-Thus, this decision spreads the IFRS 9 deduction to CET1 to ε 66 million in 2022 and ε 66 million in 2023, rather than ε 132 million in 2021.
+In addition, the Issuer and the Resolution Fund have also agreed to take to arbitration the application of (i) fully loaded impact of IFRS 9 rules in the Issuer's financial statements in the financial year 2019 (currently pending) and (ii) the transitional arrangements (IFRS 9 dynamic approach).